Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ouroborous-3 rocket can burn its HDPE body, helping to replenish fuel for the mission and reduce space debris.

 Self-igniting rocket prototype.
-Video: University of Glasgow
+Video : University of Glasgow

-A team at the University of Glasgow has developed a rocket that can burn itself to produce fuel and tested it at Machrihanish Air Force Base in the UK.
-The research was presented at the AIAA Science and Technology Forum in Orlando, Florida, on January 10.
+A team at the University of Glasgow has developed a rocket that can burn itself to fuel and tested it at Machrihanish Air Force Base in the UK.
+The research was presented at the AIAA Science and Technology Forum in Orlando, Florida, USA, on January 10.

 The rocket prototype was first test fired in 2018.
-But in collaboration with Kingston University, the team has now demonstrated that it is possible to use a more powerful liquid propellant and that the plastic tube can withstand the forces required to put it into a rocket engine.
+But in collaboration with Kingston University, the team has now demonstrated that it is possible to use a more powerful liquid propellant and that the plastic tube can withstand the forces required to put it into the rocket engine.

 Thu Thao (According to Interesting Engineering )